Tamil cinema

-Tamil cinema, also known as Kollywood is a part of Indian cinema; primarily engaged in production of motion pictures in the Tamil language.
-Based out of the Kodambakkam neighbourhood in Chennai, Tamil Nadu, it is popularly called Kollywood - a portmanteau of the words Kodambakkam and Hollywood.
+Tamil cinema is the segment of Indian cinema dedicated to the production of motion pictures in the Tamil language, the main spoken language in the state of Tamil Nadu.
+It is nicknamed Kollywood, a portmanteau of the names Kodambakkam—a Chennai neighbourhood with a high concentration of film studios, and Hollywood.

 The first Tamil silent film, Keechaka Vadham, was directed by R. Nataraja Mudaliar in 1918.
-The first Tamil talking feature film, Kalidas, a multilingual directed by H M Reddy was released on 31 October 1931, less than seven months after India's first talking motion picture Alam Ara.
+The first Tamil talking feature film, Kalidas, a multilingual directed by H. M. Reddy was released on 31 October 1931, less than seven months after India's first talking motion picture Alam Ara.
+Tamil cinema has been noted for its advanced narratives and diverse films, with several productions in the 1990s and early 2000s cutting across ethnic and linguistic barriers.
+Such films include Roja (1992), Bombay (1995), Indian (1996) and Enthiran (2010).
+Tamil cinema has since produced some of the most commercially successful actors, directors and films of Indian cinema.